 How to Enroll Your Child and FAQ

-Following your observation, if you would like to place your child on our waiting list, you will need to complete an Intent to Register Form and return it to our office.
+Following your observation, if you would like to place your child on our waiting list, you will need to complete a Waitlist Form and return it to our office.
 Any child, from birth to three years old, can be placed on the waiting list.

 Where does the name Montessori come from?
 The education provided at the Montessori School of Casper is based on the methods and theories originally developed by Dr. Maria Montessori and her associates.
 Our school was founded as Meadowlark Montessori School in 1973 and offers a quality learning environment for children between the ages of three and six years.

 Is Montessori a for-profit or non-profit entity?
 Montessori School of Casper is a 501(c)(3) non-profit corporation and is a private, parent Co-op.
 MSC is accredited by the Association Montessori International (AMI).
 The preschool is certified through the Department of Family Services and meets statewide child-care requirements.